The importance of product recommendations for personalizing your e-commerce site

 There are several possible usage scenarios for a product sheet.

-The first approach is to suggest products with similar attributes, such as color and texture.
-For example, if the user is on a page for jeans, the e-commerce site will suggest other jeans with the same color, texture and size, but at a higher price point, to upsell.
+The first approach is to suggest products with similar attributes, such as colour and texture.
+For example, if the user is on a page about jeans, the e-commerce site will suggest other jeans with the same colour, texture and size, but in a higher price range, with the aim of upselling.

-Another usage strategy is based on purchasing behavior: suggesting items that other consumers have frequently purchased in addition to the item being viewed.
-This method makes it possible to recommend products that have been validated by others at the time of purchase.
+Another strategy is based on buying behaviour: suggesting items that other consumers have bought frequently, in addition to the item currently being viewed.
+This makes it possible to recommend products that have been validated by others at the time of purchase.
 In the DIY sector, for example, this analysis can be used to recommend kitchen furniture from the same range or compatible accessories, without having to qualify the information beforehand.

 It is also possible to use the purchase path to identify the other products that users have viewed during the same session.
-Users who viewed this product also viewed these other products.
-Although this type of recommendation is noisier, it encourages the user to discover other products.
+Users who have seen this product have also seen these other products.
+Although this type of product recommendation is noisier, it encourages the user to discover other products.

-Moreover, it is possible to combine these different approaches: analyze the products visited before a particular item was purchased to suggest possible alternatives, even if these products were not purchased.
+What's more, it's possible to combine these different approaches: analysing the products viewed prior to the purchase of a particular item to suggest potential alternatives, even if those products were not purchased.
 For example, if a user is considering buying a velvet jacket, it is relevant to know that buyers of this jacket have also explored other velvet jackets.
-Presenting these product vignettes encourages diversification of choices and opens up new avenues of exploration.
+Presenting these product vignettes encourages diversification of choice and opens up new avenues of exploration.

 - Recommendations from the home page, based on the contents of the user's shopping basket

-The e-merchandiser could consider recommending additional items based on the current contents of the user's basket and their recent purchases.
-For example, if the user has already added five or six items, what might be the seventh item to recommend, based on the behavior observed in the community of shoppers?
-By analyzing the different items in the user's cart, this method goes beyond a simple algorithmic recommendation based on a specific product sheet.
+The e-merchandiser could consider recommending additional items based on the user's current cart contents and recent purchases.
+For example, if the user has already added five or six items, what might be the seventh item to recommend, in line with behaviors observed in the shopper community?
+Based on the analysis of the different items in the user's cart, this method goes beyond a simple recommendation based on a specific product sheet via an algorithm.

-What's more, its approach to product recommendation is not based exclusively on AI algorithms.
+Moreover, its approach to product recommendation does not rely solely on AI algorithms.
 Sensefuel also provides recommendations based on product selection.
-E-merchant customers can create specific assortments to promote flagship products, support promotional campaigns, and more.
-The recommendation algorithm not only selects the first items in the selection, but also carefully analyses users' individual preferences to choose from product assortments that best match their specific tastes.
-This approach takes advantage of the personalization system built into the entire Sensefuel solution, offering e-merchandisers total freedom of configuration thanks to a turnkey solution and widgets that can be integrated directly in the desired location on a page.
+E-merchant customers can create specific assortments to promote flagship products, support promotions, and more.
+The recommendation algorithm not only selects the first items in the selection, but also carefully analyzes users' individual preferences to select from product assortments that best match their specific tastes.
+This approach takes advantage of the personalization system built into the entire Sensefuel solution, which offers the e-merchandiser total freedom of configuration thanks to a turnkey solution and widgets that can be integrated directly in the desired location on a page.

-Sensefuel offers Plug & Play and API deployment modes, designed to allow the e-merchandiser to easily control what is displayed at any point on the site, without necessarily relying on a technical team.
+Sensefuel offers both Plug & Play and API deployment modes, designed to give the e-merchandiser easy control over what is displayed where on the site, without necessarily relying on a technical team.

-In conclusion, product recommendation on e-commerce platforms is much more than a technical feature.
-It is a strategic tool that allows retailers to demonstrate a deep understanding of consumers' individual needs.
+Product recommendation is much more than a technical feature of e-commerce platforms.
+It is a strategic tool that allows retailers to demonstrate their deep understanding of individual consumer needs.

 Discover the impact of Sensefuel on your e-commerce site!